 - Preheat the oven to 350° F (180° C).
 Butter and flour a bundt pan, or 20-24 cm cake pan, or loaf pan.

-- Beat the eggs with the sugar and lemon zest with an electric whisk or by hand until frothy.
+- Beat the eggs with the sugar with an electric whisk or by hand until frothy.
+Add the lemon zest.

 - Add the vegetable oil slowly and keep whisking, then the yogurt and vanilla (if using) and continue whisking until everything is well incorporated.